-On behalf of the Division of Inspector General (IG), I am pleased to present the IG's 2017 Annual Report.
-The International Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors, Standard Number 2060 - Reporting to Senior Management and the Board, mandates the issuance of a report periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan.
+On behalf of the Division of Inspector General (IG), I am pleased to present the IG's 2018 Annual Report.
+The International Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors, Standard Number 2060 - Reporting to Senior Management and the Board, mandates reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan.

-This report summarizes the objectives and accomplishments of the IG for the year ending December 31, 2017.
+This report summarizes the objectives and accomplishments of the IG for the year ending December 31, 2018.

-We would like to take this opportunity to thank you for the development of the 2018 IG Annual Audit Plan issued January 19, 2018.
+We would like to take this opportunity to thank you for the development of the 2019 IG Annual Audit Plan issued January 18, 2019.
 We strive to ensure that you are satisfied with any audit, investigation, or requested project completed.
 It is the goal of the IG to ensure adherence to Pinellas County (County) resolutions, directives, policies, procedures, and internal controls.